How Wendy Williams Is Rapidly Untangling Kevin Hunter From Her Life

 "Kevin Hunter is no longer an executive producer on The Wendy Williams Show," a show spokesperson confirmed to E!
 News on Thursday morning.
 "Debmar-Mercury wishes him well in his future endeavors."

-Hunter, who recently welcomed a child with his longtime mistress, had been an executive producer on the show since 2011—and irking people who worked for them for almost as long.
+Hunter, who recently welcomed a child with his longtime mistress, had been an executive producer on the show since its debut in 2008—and irking people who worked for them for almost as long.

 "Having Kevin on set was stressful and made for a tense working environment," a source shared as news of his exit surfaced.
 "Wendy is relieved."